rblack42/math-magik/rst/devnotes/02-basic-sphinx-setup.rst

 :term:`IDE`:

 Start up PyCharm and open the project.
-Then select :menuselection:`PyCharm --> Preferences` Next select :menuselection:`Project: math-magik --> Python Interpreter`.
+Then select :menuselection:`PyCharm --> Preferences` Next select :menuselection:`Project: ... --> Python Interpreter`.
 Click on the :menuselection:`gear` icon at the right side of the selection window.
 This window will create a Python *virtual environent` where all project dependencies will be manages separated from any other |PY| projects